-Venture capitalists need to be extremely savvy and up-to-date with the most relevant and real-time information about the industries their investments sit in.
-Typically, VC firms specialize in a type of investment (seed, later-stage, > 10 million etc..) and sometimes they are industry specific, but more-often they are industry agnostic.
+Venture capitalists need to be extremely savvy and up-to-date with the most relevant and real-time information about the industries they investment in.
+Typically, VC firms specialize in a particular type of investment (pre-seed, seed, later stage, etc) and sometimes they are industry specific (B2B Saas, B2C, EnviroTech, FemTech).
 Therefore, the portfolio that a VC is managing may encompass many different industries.
-Up-to-date research on how each industry and market is growing and flexing is critical knowledge to maintain in order to make smart investment decisions pre-investment, for add-on funding, or as it might pertain to a timely exit strategy.
+Investors should aim to understand the most up-to-date research on how each industry and market is growing and changing.
+This helps investors make smart initial investment decisions, inform follow on funding decisions, and appropriately advise on timely exit strategies.

-VC investing as a whole is a risky business.
-However, a clear understanding of how long it will take to gain a return on your investment is critical and goes hand in hand with market research when setting your portfolio management strategy.
-VCs need to profile how high of a risk each investment will be by understanding how long it will probably take to get their initial investment back (typically 3-7 years) and how likely they are to 2x or 3x their investment.
-The balance of quick return with high potential is critical to consider when managing new investments for a portfolio.
+VC investing is a risky business.
+However, a clear understanding of how long it will take to gain a return on an investment is critical for investors and goes hand in hand with market research when setting up a portfolio management strategy.
+VCs need to profile the level of risk of each investment with an informed understanding how long it will likely take to get their initial investment back (typically 3-7 years) and how likely they are to 10x their investment.
+The balance of quick return with high potential is critical to consider when managing new investments in a VC portfolio.

 As a VC is first making an investment, they typically write into their investment strategy how they hope to exit the business.
-This plan includes identifying exit targets and appropriate negotiation engagements in best and worst case scenarios for the business.
+This plan includes identifying exit targets and appropriate negotiation engagements in best and worst-case scenarios for the business.
 Strategies might be mergers, acquisitions, buyouts, or public offerings.
-An ideal plan is important to outline across your portfolio management strategy to better mitigate risk and understand the potential outcomes and value of your portfolio.
+An ideal exit strategy is important to outline as a part of a portfolio management strategy.
+This helps investors better mitigate risk and understand the potential outcomes and value of a portfolio.

 How Exactly Does Portfolio Management Work?

 More experienced venture capitalists will use their past experiences to determine patterns in investment strategies and the most effective way to interpret different potential investment outcome scenarios.
-Ultimately, portfolio management in venture capital comes down to understanding the delicate balance of qualitative and quantitative information about the investments in your portfolio.
+Ultimately, portfolio management in Venture Capital comes down to understanding the delicate balance of qualitative and quantitative information about the investments in a portfolio.

-Portfolio management internally within the VC consists of market research and oversight, risk profiling, and formulating numerous potential exit strategies.
-In order to work through these steps, a VC will need information from the founder or team looking for an investment in-order to make informed portfolio management decisions.
-VCs are looking for a mix of metrics and qualitative data from potential investments.
-If you’re a founder looking for a quick way to summarize this data, we recommend learning more about tear sheets here.
+Portfolio management internally within a VC fund consists of market research and oversight, risk profiling, and formulating numerous potential exit strategies.
+In order to work through these steps, a VC will need updated information from their portfolio companies on a regular basis.
+VCs are looking for a mix of metrics and qualitative data from their portfolio.

 Portfolio Management Metrics

-Of course, there are metrics that are commonly used and tracked amongst VCs to help track their portfolio performance.
+Of course, there are metrics that are commonly tracked amongst VC portfolio companies to help VCs stay on top of their portfolio performance.
 A couple of the key metrics and areas we generally see VCs focused on:

 Financials and cash position